sean-code/Xo-Commerce/README.md

 # XoXo

-An E-commerce web application where you get to shop exciting &amp; new items.
+An E-commerce web application App Created with ❤️ by <a href="https://github.com/sean-code">Sean Nganga</a>

+You get to shop exciting &amp; new items.

-Main Features:
+`Main Features:

 - Login to get latest updates
 - Sign-up to get latest updates and also make seamless payments for goods bought